 This course employs historical and philosophical insights combined with theoretical knowledge and the practitioner's approach to securities analysis and investment management strategies and practices.
 Students will receive a thorough grounding in value investing, valuation techniques for equity securities, technical analysis, fixed income valuation, bonds with embedded options, time-value convexity trade-off and immunization, and investment strategy.
 Additionally, students will understand how to measure, manage and value companies.
-Prerequisites: MBA 756 or Permission of the Director/Chair
+Prerequisites: MBA 756 or permission of the director or chair